How to Find the Best Low Interest Credit Card

 You can even call your current credit card company and ask for an interest rate reduction.
 If the lender wants to keep your business and knows you are shopping around, you might be surprised to find that you don't even have to open a new account to get a better deal.

-Get the Card that Best Suits Your Spending Needs
+Apply For a Card that Suits Your Spending Needs

 There are a lot of credit cards that offer low interest rates along with other perks like reward points or cash back.
 While rewards and cash back all sounds good at first, make sure to read all the fine print regarding restrictions or limitations of these perks.
 For instance, that credit card with airline reward points - can you only fly at off times and are seats limited?
 Are you flexible in your travel where you can use this because if not, these rewards will not do you any good.
 Same for cash back - do you have to buy certain items to get the cash back or is for any purchases.
 Make sure the rewards will benefit your lifestyle or there is really no reason to get this type of card.